microsoft/vscode-extension-samples/README.md

 This repository contains sample code illustrating the VS Code extension API.
 Each sample is a self-contained extension that explains one topic in [VS Code API](https://code.visualstudio.com/docs/extensionAPI/vscode-api) or VS Code's [Contribution Points](https://code.visualstudio.com/docs/extensionAPI/extension-points).
 You can read, play with or adapt from these samples to create your own extensions.

-Each sample is required to have:
+You can expect from each sample:
-- A explanation of its functionality
+- An explanation of its functionality
 - A gif or screenshot demonstrating its usage
 - Link to a guide on VS Code website, if it has one
 - Listing of used VS Code API and Contribution Points
+- Code of the same style, enforced using TSLint and Prettier

 ## Samples